 Manufacturers use hot melt adhesives in diapers and feminine care products for many reasons.
 A key incentive is the fast action time that allows for high-speed production lines.
 Other benefits: they can adhere to a wide variety of materials, they hold up well against wetness and all the movement that a busy day brings, and they support product softness and flexibility.

-Every hot melt has its own unique recipe for success, but the main components in this type of adhesive include:
+Every hot melt has its own unique recipe for success, but the typical components in this type of adhesive include:

 - Polymers as a “backbone” for internal strength to hold things together and for good flexibility

 - Resins to grip the layers it is holding together (adhesion)

 - Additives that give a longer shelf life but also provide special features such as colour or UV resistance if and when needed

 Where are hot melt adhesives used in disposable hygiene products?

 Teams of scientists work together until each adhesive is just right and performs its best for the role it plays:

 - The basic construction of the diaper: it bonds the various layers together more efficiently